-Adults:
+Adults

-The dosage should be determined on an individual basis according to the technique used and particularities of the specific case.
+The dosage should be individually determined from case to case depending on the method used and special characteristics of the particular case.
 In oral infiltration and/or mandibular block, initial dosages of 1.0-4.0 mL are usually sufficient.